by Texas Homesteader ~

 How To Dehydrate A Small Amount of Celery

-But I sometimes just need to dehydrate small amounts of trimmings, say from a single rib of celery.
+Sometimes just need to dehydrate small amounts of trimmings, say from a single rib of celery.
 Don’t worry, I still dehydrate it, but for FREE.
-How?

 The residual heat will help dry the celery for free!